vinodsunkara/terraform-multi-environment/Readme.md

 Outputs: {},
 Resources: []
 ```
-***Remote state:***
-Keeping state files of each environment in a remote location is must.
-Since the terraform apply modifying the infrastructure by comparing the state files.
-So, each of your environment has its own state file remote location.
-The remote location could be a source code repository or Azure storage account..
-Etc.

 #### Uses of storage account for state files:
 * Azure Storage blobs are automatically locked before any operation that writes to state files.